 9.2 New Test Stand—A new test stand is one that has never been calibrated or has not completed an acceptable reference-oil test within 24 months of the EOT date of the last acceptable reference-oil test.
 Perform a calibration as described in 9.2.1 to introduce a new test stand.

 9.3 Stand-Calibration Period—The calibration period is normally 180 days or after completing 15 non-reference oil tests, whichever comes first.
+Stand calibration tests are normally conducted upon expiration of either the 180 day calibration time period or after completing 15 non-reference oil tests.
+However, calibration time periods may be adjusted by the TMC.
+Additionally, any test terminated with 26 test hours or less will not be counted towards the 15 allowed runs.
+Any non-reference oil test started within 180 days of the previous calibration test is considered within the calibration period, provided the 15 allowed non-reference oil tests that have been completed since the previous calibration test in the stand are not exceeded.

 9.4 Stand Modification and Calibration Status—Stand-calibration status will be invalidated by conducting any non-standard test or modification of the test and control systems, or both.
 A non-standard test is any test conducted under a modified procedure, or using non-procedural hardware, or using controller-set-point modifications, or any combination thereof.
 Any such changes terminate the current calibration period.
 A reference test is required before restarting the current calibration period (see A2.2.2).
 If changes are contemplated, contact the TMC beforehand to ascertain the effect on the calibration status.